toberoo/protractor-plus/README.md

 	elementFromAttribute(attribute, value);

-**Returns a promise that resolves if the element has a text, rejects otherwise No value means it will only check for existence, value match otherwise**
+**Returns a promise that resolves if the element has attribute and value, rejects otherwise No value means it will only check for existence, value match otherwise**

 	elementHasAttribute(element, attribute, value)